RockinPaul/Flattener/README.md

-This Dart script creates a CLI tool that flattens a directory structure as requested.
+Dart CLI tool that flattens a directory structure.
 Here's a brief explanation of its functionality:

 1. It uses the `args` package to parse command-line arguments for input and output directories.
 2. It validates the input directory and creates the output directory.